Hessenberg varieties of parabolic type: Preliminaries

-After Section \ref{parabolic} we specialize to the case when $G=GL_n(\C)$ is the group of $n\times n$ invertible matrices and $\fg=\mathfrak{gl}_n(\C)$ is the collection of $n\times n$ matrices.
+In Section~\ref{parabolic} we specialize to the case when $G=GL_n(\C)$ is the group of $n\times n$ invertible matrices and $\fg=\mathfrak{gl}_n(\C)$ is the collection of $n\times n$ matrices.
 This is also our main example throughout.
-In this setting $B$ is the subgroup of invertible upper triangular matrices, $T$ is the diagonal subgroup, and $W\cong S_n$ can be described as the symmetric group on $n$ letters.
-The positive roots are
+In this setting, $B$ is the subgroup of invertible upper-triangular matrices, $T$ is the diagonal subgroup, and $W\cong S_n$ is the symmetric group on $n$ letters.
+The positive roots in this case are